benbalter/retlab/README.md

     $url_base: "{{ site.github.url }}";
     @import "retlab";
     ```

+5. Save a header image to `/assets/img/header.png`.
+It should be 400px by 1140px.
-5. (Optional) install Font Awesome (icons) and Anchor JS (header links) dependencies with the following commands:
+6. (Optional) install Font Awesome (icons) and Anchor JS (header links) dependencies with the following commands:

     ```
     npm install -g bower